Where to Begin

 Sometimes projects distribute tokens for free (airdrop them), in which case all you need to do is provide your public address.
 If the tokens have market value, you can use an exchange to swap ETH for the token of your choice.

-Swaps are not limited to ETH for tokens.
+Swaps are not limited to ETH and tokens.
 You can even swap ETH for Bitcoin, or vice versa, but keep in mind that Bitcoin can’t be sent to your Ethereum wallet – they are different blockchains, and you’ll have a different wallet for Bitcoin.

 Giving Decentralization a Try